 - the patient's Medicare number, date of birth and full name

-Once we have confirmed who you are, we will tell you if your patient has met the PSP criteria.
+Once we’ve confirmed who you are, we’ll tell you if your patient has met the PSP criteria.

-Medical practice staff cannot contact the PSIS on behalf of a prescriber.
+Medical practice staff can’t contact the PSIS on your behalf.

 Patient summary report

-A patient summary report lists PBS medicines supplied to the patient over a 3 month period.
-You can only request one if your patient meets the PSP criteria.
+You can only request a patient summary report - a list of PBS medicines supplied to the patient over a 3 month period - if your patient meets the PSP criteria.

 The report includes: